Sairamakrishnen/Azure-Virtual-Network/virtual_machine/README.md

-This example shows how to create VM's in vnet using azure powershell scripts.
+This example shows how to create VM's in vnet and establish connection between two VM's via bastion.

 ## Assuming the following steps are created:
 1. [Deploy a vnet into a resource group and add a subnet within vnet.](VNet/README.md)